Monday Blues? Try a 'Self-Care Sundays' Ritual to Re-energize and Rejuvenate

 Hair treatment - A once-a-week at home hot oil or hair treatment will keep your hair beautiful throughout the week.
 You can apply hot oil prior to body scrubs, that way your hair treatment will be working while you scrub your body.

-Dancing - Turn on your favourite dance music and dance around your room!
+Dancing - Turn on your favorite dance music and dance around your room!
 Seriously, it’s so fun, albeit sounding a little silly.
 While other people take dancing lessons or go to night clubs, (and those are fab too!) there’s something to be gained by shimmying and rocking by yourself to your fave tunes – cardio workout and enjoyment, to name a couple.

 You can go prancing around town some other time if you want.
 Self-care Sunday remember?
 You don’t have to worry about knowing the latest dance moves and whether or not you have the right make-up and outfit.
 This is just for you - smile and dance away.
 With a grin on your face, watch how easily dancing chases the blues away.